 One question we see often here at Plant Therapy: Do essential oils expire?

 Let’s start with the misconception itself.
-I’m sure at some point in your essential oil journey that you have heard someone say, “Well, if the oil is pure it does not expire.”
+At some point in your essential oil journey, you’ve probably heard someone say, “Well, if the oil is pure it does not expire.”
 You may have also heard that essential oils don’t grow mold, mildew, or yeast.
-All these things are true.
-Now you are probably staring at the screen thinking to yourself what a loon I am.
-Well, that may be true, but I’m not done.
+All these things are true, but we’re not done there.

 Essential oils do not expire.
 They do not grow mold.
 They also do not grow mildew or even yeast.
 The false hope these facts cause is that essential oils will last forever and that they have an indefinite shelf life.
-This is very far from the truth, and I’d like to explain why.
+This is very far from the truth.

 Oxidation.
 Such a simple, yet complicated word.
 Oxidation is the process or result of oxidizing or being oxidized.
 Oxidized means to undergo or cause to undergo a reaction in which electrons are lost to another species.
 But wouldn’t that result in an oil becoming something else?
 Bingo.
 That’s exactly what it means, and why essential oils most definitely have a shelf life.